sonata-nfv/tng-sp-ia/vim-wraper-heat/README.md

   * [libcurl4-gnutls-dev](http://packages.ubuntu.com/trusty/libcurl4-gnutls-dev)
   * [build-essential](http://packages.ubuntu.com/precise/build-essential)

-### Contributing

-You can contribute to this repository extending the set VIM supported by the adaptor.
-The VIM Adaptor architecture is based on VIM wrappers that implement technology dependant processes for deploying and managing VNFs.
-You can extend the set of available VIM wrappers creating a subpackage of sonata.kernel.VimAdaptor.wrapper and extending the interfaces therein.

 ## Usage

 This sofware exposes its API through an AMPQ interface implemented with Rabbitmq.
-In order to use it, the VIM adaptor must be connected to a message broker.
+In order to use it, the VIM Wrapper HEAT must be connected to a message broker.
 Configuration for the connection can be set in ./Dockerfile for docker use, and in broker.config for direct use.

 ### Test

 You can run Unit and Module tests using docker compose.
-Just run in `son-sp-infrabstract/vim-adaptor/`:
+Just run in `son-sp-infrabstract/vim-wraper-heat/`:

 `docker-compose -f docker-compose-test.yml build` `docker-compose -f docker-compose-test.yml up`